Website Usability Research privacy notice

 Our collection, use and disclosure of your personal information is regulated under the United Kingdom General Data Protection Regulation and the Data Protection Act 2018.
 We are responsible as ‘controller’ of that personal information for the purposes of those laws.
 Our Data Protection Officer is Benjamin Watts.

-The usability research will be carried out on our behalf by Cohaesus Projects Ltd who will act as a Data Processor.
+The usability research will be carried out on our behalf by Invuse who will act as a Data Processor.

 Personal information we collect and use

-To participate in the website usability research you will be asked to complete a screener survey.
-This survey will ask for some basic information about you and will be used to helps us recruit a number of research subjects that best fit with the research objectives.
+To participate in the website usability research you will be asked to complete a short form to register your interest.
+This form will ask for some basic information about you and will be used to help us recruit a number of research subjects that best fit with the research objectives.

-You will be asked to provide an email address and telephone number so the researcher can get in touch and arrange the online research session.
+You will be asked to provide an email address so the researcher can get in touch about specific research activities.

 How we use your personal information